jrochkind/html_aware_truncation/README.md

 # HtmlAwareTruncation

-Yet another HTML-aware truncater.
+Yet another ruby html-aware truncation routine.
 Truncate HTML to max text characters, resulting in still legal HTML without any unclosed tags etc.

 I was unable to find an existing solution that met my needs:
 * Uses [nokogiri](https://github.com/sparklemotion/nokogiri) (cause it's really good at handling somewhat invalid HTML input, and you probably already have it as a dependency)